hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 2146

-Perhaps you grieve yourself to death [O Prophet] over them, if they do not believe in this message.
+Perhaps you will grieve yourself to death [O Prophet] over them, if they do not believe in this message.

 # 2147